What is monkeypox?

 The U.S. Department of Health and Human Services has announced a vaccination strategy that will aim to vaccinate those at-risk of monkeypox and prioritize vaccines for areas with the highest numbers of cases, though supply remains very limited.
 Many regions are limiting vaccines to individuals who have been exposed, while some are able to vaccinate a larger population.

 Check with your local health department for more information about vaccine availability and who is eligible.

 How concerned should we be?

 Although the news of this outbreak may be alarming, public health experts have said that monkeypox is not likely to pose the same threat or have the same impact as COVID-19.
 While monkeypox can be transmitted between humans, it does not spread easily from person to person.
 Human transmission of monkeypox requires prolonged close contact, so it’s not thought to be as contagious or infectious as COVID-19.
 Additionally, most cases of monkeypox that have occurred in the U.S. have been mild and resolved on their own in a few weeks.
-If you think that you have come into contact with an infected person or animal, or if you develop symptoms consistent with monkeypox such as fever or rash, we recommend that you reach out to your healthcare provider.

 The One Medical blog is published by One Medical, a national, modern primary care practice pairing 24/7 virtual care services with inviting and convenient in-person care at over 100 locations across the U.S. One Medical is on a mission to transform health care for all through a human-centered, technology-powered approach to caring for people at every stage of life.